 - UserEmail: User’s email address

 - Page: Page of a Website in tracking

 - Date: On which the usage data is tracked

 Usage Data Aggregations

 Once the usage data is ingested, you can perform aggregations using Rules Engine.
-For detailed instructions on how to perform the usage data aggregations and to schedule them, refer Aggregate Usage Data with Rules Engine.
+For detailed instructions on how to perform the usage data aggregations and to schedule them, refer to the Aggregate Usage Data with Rules Engine article.

 When the data aggregations are performed as per your requirement, the aggregated data is stored in a Gainsight object.
 Depending on the data granularity (daily, weekly, or monthly), you can generate scorecards and Call To Actions (CTAs), run rules, and trending or any specific reports, etc. in Gainsight.